Online Service Migration in Mobile Edge with Incomplete System Information: A Deep Recurrent Actor-Critic Learning Approach: Online Service Migration with Incomplete Information

 where $\pi'(a_t|h'_t; \phi')$ is the behavior policy for sampling trajectories, which does not participate in gradient updates. $\pi(a_t|h_t; \phi)$ is the target policy for optimization. $\frac{\pi_t}{\pi_t'}$ is the importance sampling ratio which is used to correct the distribution errors caused by the difference between the behavior and target policies.
 Besides, we introduce $c_{h} \mathcal{H}(\pi_t) $ as a regularization term to further encourage exploration during training, where $\mathcal{H}(\pi_t)$ denotes the entropy of the policy and $c_{h}$ is a coefficient.
 However, the off-policy method is known for being unstable and hard to coverage.
 To address this issue, the clip function, ${\rm clip}_{1-\epsilon}^{1+\epsilon}$, is used to limit the value of the importance sampling ratio by removing the incentive for moving the ratio outside of the interval $[1-\epsilon, 1+\epsilon]$, thus it can prevent very large policy updates and stabilize the training.
-To reduce the variance of the training objective, we utilize the generalized advantage estimator \cite{schulman2016high}, $\hat{A}_t$, as given by Eq. (\ref{pg_adv}), where $\lambda \in [0, 1]$ is used to control the trade-off between bias and variance.
+To balance the trade-off between variance and bias of the training objective, we utilize the generalized advantage estimator (GAE) \cite{schulman2016high}, $\hat{A}_t$, as given by Eq. (\ref{pg_adv}), where $\lambda \in [0, 1]$ is used to control the trade-off between bias and variance. { GAE can dramatically reduce the variance of the objective while keeping a tolerable bias level. }

 Algorithm \ref{DRACM} summarizes the training process of the DRACM.
 Each training loop consists of the sampling process and the target policy updating process.
 In the sampling process, we firstly synchronize the parameters of the behavior and target networks (include policy network and encoder network), and then sample a set of trajectories from the environment using the behavior encoder and policy networks.
 The advantage estimator, $\hat{A}_t$, can then be obtained based on the sampled trajectories.
 Next, in the target policy updating process, we conduct training of $m$ loops to update the parameters of the encoder network, policy network, and critic network via mini-batch stochastic gradient descent with \textit{Adam} \cite{kingma2014adam}.
 After training, the target policy and encoder networks can be deployed to the end device for making online migration decisions by neural network inference, which has a linear time complexity of $O(n)$, where $n$ is the length of the history.
 In the next subsection, we discuss how to implement the DRACM in the emerging MEC system.